New York Child Victims Act

 - Court and attorneys’ fees

-After the window to seek civil action for those abused decades ago ends on August 14th, 2021, the New York Child Victims Act allows survivors to file a claim until they’re 55 years old.
+After the window to seek civil action for those abused decades ago ends, the New York Child Victims Act allows survivors to file a claim until they’re 55 years old.

 Who can you sue via the New York Child Victims Act?